The Ultimate Guide to Storing Cheese

 The Ultimate Cheese Care Guide

 We hope you’ve found this ultimate cheese care guide helpful.
 If it lets you keep your cheese in peak condition for longer then our job here is done!
-And if it’s given you a craving for a smudge of Bath Soft or a tangy crumble of Black Cow, then visit our Artisan Cheese category to explore our full range of lovingly crafted British cheese.
+And if it’s given you a craving for a smudge of organic brie or a tangy crumble of Black Cow, then visit our Artisan Cheese category to explore our full range of lovingly crafted British cheese.
 After all, now you know how to care for your cheese, why not test out the tips and see if you can enjoy your cheese for longer (if you can resist eating it all in one sitting that is).

 by Tor Saner, Product & Marketing